 Good news.
 At Recruiting Toolbox, we’ve listened to hiring managers at hundreds of companies in 20+ countries, and almost ALL of them want their recruiters to step up and play more of a Talent Advisor role.
 Bad news – it doesn’t “just happen.”
 It takes real work and courage.
 Below are free recruiter resources to help ensure you’re going beyond an order taker to play a more strategic role around recruiting strategies, process leadership, insights, and education.

 Self diagnose: Am I doing the things Talent Advisors do?

-First, what’s the difference between a transactional recruiter and a Talent Advisor?
+First, review the difference between a transactional recruiter and a Talent Advisor.
 Second, download this self-diagnostic to see where you have the biggest opportunities along 8 dimensions used to evaluate talent advisor capabilities.
 And third, check out this blog post to learn about five signals that indicate you’re already functioning as a talent advisor.

 Reframe Your Thinking